 There’s a clear difference between trading and investing.
 When trading, you speculate on the rise and fall of the price movement of an underlying asset over the short or medium term.
 When investing, you buy company shares or ETFs and own these outright, which is often done with the market outlook over the longer term.

-With us, you can use leveraged derivative products like CFDs for alternative trading.
-When you open a CFD account with us, you’ll be able to trade on the spot, futures or options on our award-winning platform.1
+With us, you can use leveraged derivative products – spread betting and CFDs – for alternative trading.
+When you open a spread betting and or CFD accounts with us, you’ll be able to trade on the spot, futures or options on our award-winning platform.1

-Remember that CFDs are complex derivative products.
+Remember that spread bets and CFDs are complex derivative products.
 While leverage can increase your exposure at a percentage of the full value of the underlying asset, they’ll amplify your losses above your margin – always manage your risk carefully.

 2 Forbes, 2022